hashicorp/terraform-provider-azurerm/website/docs/r/mobile_network_packet_core_control_plane.html.markdown

 ---

+A `local_diagnostics_access_setting` block supports the following:

+* `authentication_type` - (Required) How to authenticate users who access local diagnostics APIs.
+Possible values are `AAD` and `Password`.

+* `https_server_certificate_url` - (Optional) A versionless certificate URL, which used to secure local access to packet core diagnostics over local APIs by the kubernetes ingress.

+---

 An `identity` block supports the following:

 * `type` - (Required) Specifies the type of Managed Service Identity.
 Possible values are `SystemAssigned`, `UserAssigned`, `SystemAssigned, UserAssigned` (to enable both).